LeoArs06/craftystarter-plugin/README.md

 Once the CraftyStarter plugin is enabled and configured, you can use the following commands:

-### Normal version
 - `/startserver <server_name>`: Allows players to start a specific server.
 If the server is offline, it will be started automatically.
 If the server is online, nothing happens.

-### Bungee version
 - `/joinserver <server_name>`: Allows players to join a specific server.
 If the server is offline, it will be started automatically.
-If the server is online, the player will be redirected using BungeeCord.
+If the server is online, the player will be redirected using BungeeCord if bungeecord feature is enabled in config.yml.

 ## License